 4.5 Efficacy, Safety, and Public Health Implications

 The majority of respondents reported that they have not experienced adverse effects or reactions from the use of medicinal plants.
 This support the belief that herbal remedies are safe.
 However, some of the few side effects reported include: stomach aches, headaches, frequent urination and dental stains.
-Of those who reported side effects, tooth discoloration (dental stains) was the most common and most respondents explained that the discoloration was do to raw consumption, particularly among those who drank extracted juice from the plantain stem and leaves.
+Of those who reported side effects, tooth discoloration (dental stains) was the most common and most respondents explained that the discoloration was due to raw consumption, particularly among those who drank extracted juice from the plantain stem and leaves.
 This group was closely followed by people with stomach aches.

 Overall, the side effects reported show that there is a need for standardization.
-This is consistent with the report by Eze et al (2020) and Onyeonoru et al (2022) which cautioned that while traditional medicines are generally perceived as natural and safe, the lack of standards and regulations in Nigeria might pose real health risks.
+This is consistent with the report by Eze et al. (2020) and Onyeonoru et al (2022) which cautioned that while traditional medicines are generally perceived as natural and safe, the lack of standards and regulations in Nigeria might pose real health risks.
 Hence, there must be strategy in place for quality control on herbal preparations.

 4.6 Preferences, Effectiveness, and Socio-Economic Drivers